0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

-Main State Machine is a component of the zkProver that can be instantiated with various computations pertaining to transactions submitted by users to the Polygon zkEVM network.
+main state machine is a component of the zkProver that can be instantiated with various computations pertaining to transactions submitted by users to the Polygon zkEVM network.

-In addition to carrying out these computations, the Main SM also generates fixed-length, easy-to-verify cryptographic proofs of Computational Integrity (CI).
+In addition to carrying out these computations, the main SM also generates fixed-length, easy-to-verify cryptographic proofs of Computational Integrity (CI).
 These proofs can be verified by spending only a minimal amount of computational resources.

 It achieves this by using cutting-edge zero-knowledge technology.
 In particular, these proofs are STARK proofs that are recursively aggregated into one STARK proof, which is in turn proved with a SNARK proof.
 This last SNARK proof is published as the validity proof.
 You can read a summary of the STARK proofs recursion [here](index.md), and its complete documentation [here](../stark-recursion/index.md).